 The company is committed to workplace diversity, and the Board values the level of diversity already present within the organisation, believing that continuing to promote diversity is in the best interests of the company, its employees and its shareholders.
-The Board last revised its Diversity Policy in March 2023, which operates alongside the Code of Conduct (and the Discrimination, Harassment, Bullying and Workplace Grievances Policy), and it provides a framework for Starpharma to achieve several diversity objectives.
-The Diversity Policy is available at www.starpharma.com/corporate_governance
+The Board reviewed its Diversity Policy in March 2024, which operates alongside the Code of Conduct and the Discrimination, Harassment, Bullying and Workplace Grievances Policy.
+The Diversity Policy provides a framework for Starpharma to achieve its diversity objectives and is available at www.starpharma.com/corporate_governance.